luisdelaye/Mexstrain/README.md

 spikeprot####.fasta # Spike protein sequences from GISAID

-#-
+# Curate the files containing the names of geographic locations

-The first thing to do is to curate the color_ordering.tsv file from Nexstrain.
-This is to be sure that the names of the geographic localities between GISAID metadata.tsv file and the Nexstrain color_ordering.tsv file match.
+The file color_ordering.tsv contains the names of geographic localities in Nextstrain.
+These names are organized in: regions, countries, division and localities.
+The first thing to do is to curate this file to be sure that the names between the color_ordering.tsv and metadata.tsv files are the same.

 We will asume that you have a local Nexstrain instalation.
 You can locate the color_ordering.tsv file in ncov/defaults/color_ordering.tsv.

+$ perl curatelocationnames.pl color_ordering.tsv metadata.tsv

+# Work in progress...

 Delete hiden newline characters